 Run PhpStorm for the first time

-Run the PhpStorm app in the Applications directory, from Launchpad, or from Spotlight.
+Run the PhpStorm app from the Applications directory, Launchpad, or Spotlight.

 Run the phpstorm.sh shell script in the installation directory under bin.
 You can also use the desktop shortcut, if it was created during installation.